demisto/content/Packs/AWS-EC2/Integrations/AWS-EC2/README.md

 The EC2 integration supports running commands across multiple AWS accounts in an organization.
 To use this feature, configure the parameter `AWS organization accounts` with a comma-separated list of AWS Organization accounts and the `Role name for cross-organization account access` parameter with a role name that grants full access to the EC2 API in each account.
+Using the `roleArn`, `roleSessionName` and `roleSessionDuration` arguments in EC2 commands will override this feature.

 #### Example:

 ---